mpanighetti/dnd5e-species/constructs/janus.md

 _**Reboot and Update.**_ Whenever a Janus loses consciousness, they reboot and gain new knowledge and abilities, but since you do not have a connection to the Good Plane and the universal knowledge provided therein, these updates require you to repurpose your existing mechanical resources.

-When you are reduced to 0 hit points, you can optionally attempt to reboot.
+When you are reduced to 0 Hit Points, you can optionally attempt to reboot.
 To do so, select an update to gain from the **Updates** table, and a sacrifice you give up from the **Sacrifices** table.
-The update and sacrifice effects are permanent, and any changes to your ability scores, skill proficiencies, traits, or hit point maximum are applied immediately.
+The update and sacrifice effects are permanent, and any changes to your ability scores, skill proficiencies, traits, or Hit Point Maximum are applied immediately.
 The same updates and sacrifices can be selected again on subsequent reboots, and their listed effects stack when applicable, but updates and sacrifices cannot be selected if they would not have any effect.

 If you are unable to select both an update and a sacrifice based on any requirements laid out in each table, this trait has no effect.
-Otherwise, you successfully reboot, gaining 1 hit point in the process.
-The act of rebooting takes a temporary toll on your ability to perform normal operations and makes you suffer one level of exhaustion.
+Otherwise, you successfully reboot, gaining 1 Hit Point in the process.
+The act of rebooting takes a temporary toll on your ability to perform normal operations and makes you suffer one level of Exhaustion.

 _**Sentry's Rest.**_ When you take a Long Rest, you spend at least 6 hours in an inactive, motionless state, instead of sleeping.
 In this state, you appear inert, but you remain conscious.